-The second annual Student Symposium on Science and Spirituality will be held Friday, April 16, 2010 at the Lutheran School of Theology at Chicago (Chicago, Illinois).
-The Student Symposium is a one-day conference designed to provide an interdisciplinary, ecumenical, and inter-religious forum for graduate, professional, and ministry students and postgraduates to engage in rigorous and collaborative conversations in religion and science.
-This year, the symposium is organized around the following questions:
+The third annual Student Symposium on Science and Spirituality will be held on Friday, March 25, 2011 at the Lutheran School of Theology at Chicago.
+The Student Symposium is a one-day conference designed to provide an interdisciplinary, ecumenical, and inter-religious forum for graduate, professional, and ministry students and postgraduates to engage in collaborative conversations in religion and science.
+This year, the symposium will focus on these urgent questions:

 Cash prizes of $250, $150, and $100 will be awarded to the top three student papers as judged by a faculty committee.
 Symposium proceedings will be available at the Zygon Center’s website, and winning papers will be published and disseminated to leaders in the religion and science community.

 - Paper proposals due January 16, 2011: Proposals should be no more than 500 words (two pages, double-spaced).
 Proposals must include a title, a statement of the problem or research question, a clear thesis, keywords, and a broad summary of the argument.
 You may include a preliminary bibliography.